gioblu/BIPLAN/README.md

 | MycroPython          | 256KB ROM, 16KB RAM  |
 | Lua                  | 256KB ROM, 64kB RAM  |

-BIPLAN has a modern syntax inspired by Ruby on Rails and Python and it is expressly designed to operate efficiently on microcontrollers with limited resources although its implementation is designed to be easily extended and applied in other architectures or real time operative systems.
+BIPLAN has a modern syntax inspired by Python and it is expressly designed to operate efficiently on microcontrollers with limited resources although its implementation is designed to be easily extensible.

 ### Code example